 Job applicants, contractors, volunteers and employees:

-We use personal information about job applicants and contractors:
+We use personal information about job applicants, contractors and volunteers:

 - to assess their suitability to perform the duties required and deliver services to our clients, where required;

 - to meet our obligations under relevant laws;